↑

 • Drain your potatoes.
 I let my cooked potatoes drain in a colander for 4-5 minutes.

-• Place the potatoes back into the stockpot and place it over low heat for 3-4 minutes.
+• Place the potatoes back in the stockpot and cook over low heat for 3-4 minutes.

 • Use your preferred potato masher and begin smashing the potatoes.
 Add the melted butter and Alfredo sauce mixture.

 • Mix the potatoes until they are your preferred consistency.
 Add the three-cheese blend.
-I like mine smashed potatoes to be a little chunky but feel free to mash them until they're smooth; it's your call.
+I like my smashed potatoes a little chunky, but feel free to mash them until they're smooth; it's your call.

 • Add more salt.
-I prefer finishing salt and more freshly cracked black peppercorns at this stage of the recipe.
+I prefer to finish with salt and more freshly cracked black peppercorns at this stage of the recipe.

 • Serve